Sandy4321/Effective-Quadratures/README.md

 ```
 # Documentation
 We use Sphinx for code documentation.
 See [Read the Docs] (http://www-edc.eng.cam.ac.uk/~ps583/docs/) for more information.

+# Contributing
+For contributing to this project, do shoot us an email!
+We always have a set of routines that need coding and are interested in adding more functionalities.
+We also have a few projects ideal for Masters and PhD students.

 # Contact
 For details and queries please contact:<br>